zubie7a/Spark_And_Python_For_Big_Data/README.md

 17. Open a notebook with `$ jupyter notebook`
 18. Create a new Jupyter Notebook:
     * ![/Resources/Images/Jupyter_Create_Notebook.png](https://i.imgur.com/ZwrexH1.png "")
-19. Try importing pyspark inside the notebook: `import pyspark`
+19. Try importing pyspark inside the notebook:
+    * `import pyspark`
-    a.
-If doesn't work you need to be inside `spark-2.3.1-bin-hadoop2.7/python/`
+    * If doesn't work you need to be inside:
+	*`spark-2.3.1-bin-hadoop2.7/python/`
-    b.
-Else, you need FindSpark to be able to import Spark from elsewhere.
+    * Else, you need FindSpark to be able to import Spark from elsewhere.
+    * Install FindSpark:
-    c.
-Install FindSpark `$ pip3 install findspark --user`
+	* `$ pip3 install findspark --user`
-    d.
-To find spark, do this in the Python notebooks:
+    * To find spark, do this in the Python notebooks:
         * ```python
             import findspark
             findspark.init('/home/zubieta/spark-2.3.1-bin-hadoop2.7')